Dejvoid/BombJack/README.md

 ## Starting game

-Program starts in "Menu Window" where player can choose between playing example stages or creating his/her own in editor or load map from json file.
+Program starts in "Menu Window" where the player can choose between playing example stages or creating his/her own in editor or load map from json file.
 After starting, a "Game Window" is shown and player can start playing.
 Score and remaining lives are shown in the window title.

 ## Technical information

 Project is developed in .NET 6.0.
 All gameobjects are children of the `GameObject` class. `MovableObject` class has `Player` and `Monster` children.
-Static children classes (`Bomb`, `Wall`) are directly children of `GameObject` class.
+Non-moving children classes (`Bomb`, `Wall`) are directly children of `GameObject` class.

 ### Class structure
 - GameObject